silviaobrero/silvia/aboutme.md

   <input type="text" name="_gotcha" style="display:none">
   <input type="hidden" name="_next" value="?message=Your message was sent successfully, thanks!" />

-  <div style="font-size: 12px; margin: -10px 0 10px;">Please do not use this form to send me full code samples or ask me to fix an app for free.
-Due to the volume of questions I receive I unfortuantely cannot offer free support.</div>
+  <div style="font-size: 12px; margin: -10px 0 10px;">You may use this form to enquire about my services and any other question you may have.</div>

   <button type="submit" class="btn btn-lg btn-primary">Submit</button>
 </form>

-<p id="address">If you'd like to get in touch and are very old-school, you can send a letter to:<br/>102 Beverley Glen Blvd, Thornhill, ON L4J7V2, Canada.</p>

 </div>